Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

       have a written explanation, confirmed by the relevant competent parties (working agency or local government and supervisor) requesting the training unit to consider and resolve the issue;
-    - After the doctoral student\'s thesis is approved by the professional unit, the submission of documents for independent review or after the results of independent review are available, the submission of documents for thesis defense is 06 months or
+    - After the doctoral student's thesis is approved by the professional unit, the submission of documents for independent review or after the results of independent review are available, the submission of documents for thesis defense is 06 months or